makrai/notes/tausczik10-liwc.md

       first-person singular pronouns (eg Rude, Gortner, & Pennebaker, 2004)
     * teasing, interaction with sex men may focus more on the perpetrator of the event when they are the victim
-    * first-person plural pronouns—“we,” “us,” and “our.”
+    * first-person plural pronouns—“we,” “us,” and “our”
       * can signal a sense of group identity, such as when couples
       * Royal We, such as when the boss says that "we need to analyze that"
         * by political figures in Pennebaker & Lay (2002)